SeanLehey/SeanLehey/README.md

 # Welcome to my personal portfolio!

-This is where I upload projects I find interesting that I do in my spare time.
+This is where I upload projects that I do in my spare time.
 They mostly revolve around networking and satellites.
 This is a new initiative as of 2025, so there's not much to show yet.
 Completed and planned projects are shown below.
 Enjoy!

 ## My Projects